 Two statutes might govern an arbitration agreement entered in North Carolina: the Federal Arbitration Act, known as the FAA, or North Carolina’s Revised Uniform Arbitration Act.
 The FAA applies if the contract “evidences a transaction involving interstate commerce.”
 King v.
 Bryant, 737 S.E.2d 802, 806 (N.C.
 Ct.
 App.
 2013).

 Both the FAA and the North Carolina act have “gap-filling” provisions that speak to the identity of the arbitrator — that is, statutory provisions that apply if the parties’ designated arbitrator is unavailable.
 These statutes provide for the same outcome: If the arbitrator is unavailable, the court “shall” appoint or designate another arbitrator.
 Compare North Carolina Revised Uniform Arbitration Act, N.C.
-Gen. Stat. § 1-569.11(a), with Federal Arbitration Act, 9 U.S.C. § 5.
+Gen. Stat. § 1—569.11(a), with the Federal Arbitration Act, 9 U.S.C. § 5.

 III.
 When the Designation of an Arbitrator Is “Integral” to the Agreement, an Unavailable Arbitrator Invalidates the Entire Arbitration Provision.

 Although this language may seem to resolve the issue, parties trying to avoid arbitration have successfully argued around these statutes.